Divorce Tax Implications and Financial Planning

 Bo Weintraub, a graduate of the University of Washington School Of Law’s Masters in Tax Program, is uniquely qualified to handle the complicated tax aspects of divorce.

-Call Weintraub Law Office at +1 425 374 4045 or contact us online to request an appointment and learn more about what’s required in a complex high net-worth divorce.
+Call Weintraub Law Office at +1 425 374 4045contact us online, or request an appointment online and learn how we would handle your divorce tax issues.